jtothebell/fake-08/README.md

 Games using `flip()` (like tweetcarts) have intermittent problems exiting back to the menu, and may crash the console.
 Use with caution.

 Sound emulation is missing effects, and the noise implementation is wildly inaccurrate.
-Most of my sound implementation was ported over from Zepto 8 (a much more accurrate emulator) but I didn't want to bring over dependencies that were needed for those parts, and haven't otherwise implemented them yet
+Most of my sound implementation was ported over from Zepto 8 (which has better sound emulation) but I didn't want to bring over dependencies that were needed for those parts, and haven't otherwise implemented them yet

-Sound currently not supported on Wii U. I also suspect there may be some bugs with peeking and poking multibyte values on the Wii U given its Big Endian architecture, but have not confirmed

 Performance is not great on Old 3ds systems.
 Some games may experience slowdowns on the faster consoles as well.
 More optimizations are probably possible, but keep in mind that Pico 8 lists a raspberry pi 1 with a 700 MHz ARM11 professor as minimum spec, and the old 3DS's CPU is 268 MHz ARM11.
 Many games should be playable regardless.